 - There is a reason you cannot take a beta-blocker, an ACE inhibitor or a diuretic.

-Having hypertension increases your risk of having a heart attack, a stroke, diabetes or heart failure.
-There are more studies which show that medicines such as beta-blockers, ACE inhibitors and diuretics are better than alpha-blockers at lowering the risk of having these conditions.
+Having hypertension increases your risk of having a heart attack or a stroke, or developing chronic kidney disease or heart failure.
+There are many studies which show that medicines such as beta-blockers, ACE inhibitors and diuretics are better than alpha-blockers at lowering the risk of having these conditions.

 For prostate gland enlargement: the decision to start alpha-blockers depends on how much you are bothered by the symptoms.
 For example, you may be glad for some treatment if you are woken six times a night, every night, with an urgent need to go to the toilet.
 On the other hand, slight hesitancy when you go to the toilet and getting up once a night to pass urine may cause little problem and not need treatment.
 Your doctor will help you decide if this treatment is right for you.